andreas-glaser/notify-bundle/README.md

 NotifyBundle
 ============

-A symfony 2 bundle, helping you to send email, sms and other notifications.
+A symfony bundle, making it easy to send email, sms and other notifications